FAU-LAP/NOMAD-CAMELS/README.md

 New features:
 - Retry on error for VISA-devices

+Quality of life:
+- waiting cursor when adding instrument and it takes some time

 Fixes:
 - Now the For-Loop (and children of it) display the "start - min - max - stop" preview correctly
 - import of instruments should now work correctly when running protocol outside the UI
+- int in config is now saved as int

 ## 0.1.8
 Fixes: